Canonical form of a deformed Poisson bracket spacetime: Introduction

-Starting from the GUP inspired spacetime, we apply the inverse problem of analytically constructing a Hamiltonian, such that its dynamical flow covariantly reproduces the given GUP metric.
+Starting from the GUP inspired spacetime, we apply a method that constructs back to the Hamiltonian, such that its dynamical flow covariantly reproduces the given GUP metric.
 The Hamiltonian is defined as a linear combination of the standard radial diffeomorphism constraint and a deformed Hamiltonian constraint with respect to general relativity which incorporates the GUP corrections.
-The formalism is covariant in the sense that the solution to the equations in different gauges will provide the same geometry, though in a different coordinate chart.
+The formalism is covariant.
+The solution to the constraint equations in different gauges will give the same geometry, though in different coordinate charts.

 The Hamiltonian construction provides a dynamical theory.
-This allows for a consistent and covariant coupling of matter fields.
-One can thus calculate not only the evolution of matter as described by test fields on the spacetime, but also the backreaction of the matter fields on the geometry, and whether this particular black hole model may emerge as the end result of dynamical collapse.
+Thus allowing a consistent and covariant coupling to matter fields.
+The coupling to matter allows the calculation of its evolution using test fields on the spacetime, as well as the backreaction of the matter fields on the geometry.
+It also allows a determination of whether this particular black hole model may emerge as the end result of dynamical collapse.